 The League's legal department is situated at the confluence of many important legal and policy areas and is an excellent resource for municipal attorneys.

-General Counsel William Kearns Jr., Esq., of Helmer, Conley & Kasselman in Willingboro, head the League of Municipalities’ Legal Department with Deputy Council Trishka Waterbury Cecil, Esq., of Mason, Griffin & Pierson.
-League Associate General Counsel Frank Marshall provides day-to-day staffing at League headquarters in Trenton.
-In addition, the League retains additional assistant and associate counsels.
-These attorneys are renowned experts in the many different fields of municipal law, including environmental issues, labor relations, land use, taxation, and bonding.
+General Counsel William Kearns Jr., Esq., of Helmer, Conley & Kasselman in Willingboro, heads the League of Municipalities’ Legal Department with Deputy General Counsel Trishka W. Cecil, Esq., of Mason, Griffin & Pierson, and Assistant General Counsel Frank Marshall, our in-house attorney.

-The League has argued as amicus curiae in cases before the Council on Local Mandates and can bring complaints before the Council if petitioned by two or more municipalities.
+The League participates in cases of statewide importance when the ruling will have an impact on our members.
+The League also argues as amicus curiae in cases before the Council on Local Mandates and can bring complaints before the Council if petitioned by two or more municipalities.

 Please Note: This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.